mpv-player/mpv/DOCS/man/mpv.rst

     Read data from the given file descriptor (for example 123).
 This is similar to piping data to stdin via ``-``, but can use an arbitrary file descriptor.

+``fdclose://123``

+    Like ``fd://``, but the file descriptor is closed after use.
+When using this you need to ensure that the same fd URL will only be used once.

 ``edl://[edl specification as in edl-mpv.rst]``

     Stitch together parts of multiple files and play them.